• Skip to primary navigation

 The ‘day in advance’ dough way

-Optionally you can prepare the dough the evening before baking day, however for this you need to add 2 g instant or 6 g fresh yeast to the dough instead of the full amount.
+Optionally you can prepare the dough the evening before baking day, however for this you need to only add 2 g instant or 6 g fresh yeast to the dough instead of the full amount given in the recipe.
 Leave the dough after kneading to develop for 10 to 12 hours at cool room temperature.
 You can roll out the dough the next morning and continue from there.

 Another win from weekendbakery.com.
-Tried this with my 8-year-old sun, and this is my favourite so far.
+Tried this with my 8-year-old son, and this is my favourite so far.

 We missed out the brown sugar just before the rolling step, but having tasted the results, don’t regret it one bit.